 If you can't fit both parks into your itinerary, you might be wondering how to choose between them.
 In a nutshell, Banff is a ramped-up Jasper with more of everything except natural beauty and wildlife, which they both have an abundance.
 While Banff is busier with more tourists, Jasper is smaller and more laid back.
 Depending on what you're looking for, considering the advantages of each destination will help you make your choice

-Banff Is Easier To Get To
+Banff Is Easier to Get To

 Jasper Has a VIA Rail Stop

-Banff Has More & Better Ski Hills
+Banff Has More and Better Ski Hills

 Many Jasper Attractions Close in Winter

-Because Banff is such a tourist draw year-round, its attractions can stay manned and open from high to shoulder to low season.
-The gondola, for example, is open year-round, whereas the Jasper SkyTram closes between mid-October and April.
-This is also true for the Miette Hot Springs in Jasper National Park whereas the Banff Upper Hot Springs remain open at reduced hours through the winter months.Continue to 5 of 6 below.
+Unlike Banff, which draws tourists year-round, Jasper does not keep its attractions manned during the low season.
+While the gondola in Jasper is open all year, the Jasper SkyTram closes between October and March.
+This is also true for the Miette Hot Springs in Jasper National Park, which close in October, whereas the Banff Upper Hot Springs remain open at reduced hours through the winter months.

-Jasper is More Remote and Less Busy
+Jasper is Less Busy

-Banff is Easier To Visit on a Whim
+Banff Is Easier to Visit on a Whim